-- Each sub-section 'zooms in' to greater detail and requires a more specific response. - Requirements within each sub-section supersede the previous and aim to provide an additional layer of information.
+- Each sub-section 'zooms in' to greater detail and requires a more specific response. - Requirements within each sub-section aim to provide an additional layer of information and where appropriate supersede the previous.
 For example building heights information within 'Edges' provides a more specific response and overrides general building heights information.